PureVPN Review 2019 – Amazingly Great or Terribly Worse?

 PureVPN windows Speeds, Good but inconsistent

-While the Chrome extension yielded consistent results, the Windows app of PureVPN didn’t.
+While the Chrome extension yielded consistent results, the Windows app didn’t.

 For this test, I again used my 15Mbps internet connection and had no problems with PureVPN not connecting.

 This time performed the speed test on the following 5 servers:

 - Germany Frankfurt